Komeito: In opposition: 2025–present

+On October 10, 2025, Komeito chief representative Tetsuo Saito announced that it would leave the ruling coalition, over disagreements with new LDP president Sanae Takaichi.
+On 15 January 2026, Constitutional Democratic Party of Japan President Yoshihiko Noda announced that the party had agreed to merge with Komeito in the lower-house to form a new political party called Centrist Reform Alliance.
+In the 2026 election, the CRA lost a significant number of seats, winning only 49 of them, while the LDP gained seats and secured more than a two-thirds majority of the lower house on its own.
+21 CDP-affiliated candidates won seats, down from 144 before, while 28 Komeito-affiliated candidates won seats, up from 21 before.

+In the 2026 Japanese local elections, the CDP and Komeito will field their own candidates instead of a unified CRA banner.
+In addition, the parties have not merged in the House of Councillors.

 Ideology and policies

 A self-proclaimed party of "humanitarian socialism", Komeito's declared mission is to pioneer "people-centered politics, a politics based on a humanitarianism, that treats human life with the utmost respect and care".
 Religious scholar and political analyst Masaru Satō explains that in postwar Japan there were two major parties, the Liberal Democratic Party representing financial interests and large corporations and the Japan Socialist Party largely advocating the interests of trade unions and the working class.
 There was no single party that represented people who belonged to neither, such as shop owners and housewives, among others.
 Komeito was thus able to capture the support of this constituency.

 Relationship with Soka Gakkai

 Komeito regards the Soka Gakkai as a "major electoral constituency", having formally separated from the religious group and revised both its platform and regulations in 1970 to reflect a "secular orientation".
-Observers continue to describe Komeito as the Soka Gakkai's "political arm", however, and critics contend the relationship violates the separation of religion and politics enshrined in Article 20 of the Japanese Constitution.
+Observers continue to describe Komeito as the Soka Gakkai's "political arm", and critics contend the relationship violates the separation of religion and politics enshrined in Article 20 of the Japanese Constitution.
 The leadership and financing of the two groups are currently said to be independent.
 Both groups report having occasional liaison meetings, characterizing them as informational and "open to the media".
-Numerous Japanese religious groups have established political parties in Japan, but statistics scholar Petter Lindgren states that "None have, however, been more successful than Soka Gakkai."
+Numerous Japanese religious groups have established political parties in Japan, but statistics scholar Petter Lindgren states: "None have, however, been more successful than Soka Gakkai."